mgj/fetcher/README.md

 var url = new System.Uri("https://www.google.com");

-// Cold start: You can ship with preloaded data, and thus avoid
+// (Optional) Cold start: You can ship with preloaded data, and thus avoid
 // an initial requirement for an active internet connection fetcher.Preload(url, "<html>Hello world!</html>");

-// Try to fetch the url from the network (preloaded data is considered
+// Try our hardest to give you *some* response for a given url.
+// If an url has been recently created or updated we get the response from the local cache.
+// If an url has NOT recently been created or updated we try to update
+// the response from the network.
+If that fails we try to use preloaded data.
-// old and invalidated), but return the preloaded data if there's no connection IUrlCacheInfo response = await fetcher.Fetch(url);
+IUrlCacheInfo response = await fetcher.Fetch(url);
 ```